|On this page|

 The amount of stretch at the end of a solve step that will trigger points to be eligible for disabling.
 This is to detect when failed collisions are pulling the muscles apart.
 By failing additional points, the muscles can usually be released and this often results in better results than continuing to stretch.

-The External Collider parameters determine how collision with external colliders are handled by the solver.
+These parameters determine how collisions with external colliders are handled by the solver.

 Use External Collider